gaurang1123/WebDev-Baceknd-Notes/06_React/README.md

 ?q="how to"

-this query is written after a path and we can use useSearchParam to get the query in the component useSearchParam return an array which has a object, which has a get method which is used to get parameter value based on name (when have multiple parameters). i.e const App = ()=>{
+this query is written after a path and we can use useSearchParam to get the query in the component useSearchParam return an array which has a object, which has a get method, which is used to get parameter value based on name (when have multiple parameters). i.e const App = ()=>{
   const routes = createBrowserRouter(